King-Agashi/King-Agashi/README.md

 Hi 👋 My name is Rajarshi Agarwal
 =================================

-I am a 2nd year B.Tech.
-CSE student at SRMIST and I am an aspiring Front-End Web Developer.
+I am an Undergraduate Pre-Final Year Student at SRM University pursuing a Bachelors' Degree in Computer Science and Engineering in the domains of Big Data Analytics and a aspiring Web Developer.
 My interests lie in various domains including AI/ML, Graphic Designing and Competitive Coding.
 I love programming a lot.
 I participate in hackathons and coding competitions and I like to learn more and more things.
 I love challenges whether it be some entirely new topic for me or related to something I already know.
 I have an unquenchable thirst for knowledge.

 * 🌍  I'm based in Jaipur, Rajasthan
 * ✉️  You can contact me at [rajarshi.agarwal.10122001@gmail.com](mailto:rajarshi.agarwal.10122001@gmail.com)